Skip to main content

 Tackling emissions on the ride home

-Australia’s largest vehicle subscription provider for rideshare drivers, Splend, is seeking to lead a more sustainable rideshare future by boosting its electric vehicle fleet.
+Australia’s largest vehicle subscription provider for rideshare drivers, Splend, is seeking to lead a more sustainable rideshare future by boosting its EV fleet.

 CEFC commitment